 Short-term Care Quality

-The third highest area we awarded this facility in any category came in the area of short-term care, where we awarded it a grade of B-.
-In crafting these short-term care grades, we assess the facility's skilled nursing services, such as those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
-The objective is to create a measure for sizing up the rehabilitation services of nursing homes.
-Fortunately, it appear that this nursing home employs registered nurses.
-Not all facilities employs these skilled professionals.
-On the other hand, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
-The final metric we looked at in this area is the number of patients who were able to leave the facility and return to the community.
-We discovered that just 4.7 percent of this facility's residents were able to return home, which is actually below average.
+Additionally, this facility also was awarded favorable short-term care grades in our assessment.
+In fact, we gave them one of our more favorable scores in that area, with a grade of B. In forming these short-term care ratings, we quantify the facility's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
+The purpose is to create a measure for comparing the rehabilitation services of different nursing homes.
+Fortunately, it looks like this nursing home has registered nurses on staff.
+Not every nursing home employs these skilled professionals.
+On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
+The final statistic we considered in this area is the number of residents who were able to leave the nursing home and return home.
+We found that 0 percent of this nursing home's residents returned home.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Golden Years Nursing and Rehabilitation Center Quality Metrics

 In Golden Years Nursing and Rehabilitation Center, 7.79% of Patients had Pressure Ulcers

 This statistic indicates the percent of long-term patients that developed new or worsened pressure ulcers .
 We consider this statistic when determining both nursing and long-term care grades.

 In Golden Years Nursing and Rehabilitation Center, 3.33% of Patients had Serious Falls

 This indicates the percentage of residents who sustained a major fall.
 Falls resulting in major injuries are often associated with poor nursing care.
 Better nursing care can limit the number of major falls sustained by residents in a nursing home.